jwodder/doapi/api.md

   has already been registered?
 - What are all of the `resource_type`s that action objects can be associated with?
+- If a `per_page` parameter is set in a request, are the links in the response guaranteed to have `per_page` parameters with the same value?

 # Other notes